We can now recommend a set of premixed tempera paints lovingly prepared by Sharon Dvora.

-The paint we have used for many years is a professional grade liquid tempera manufactured by Dixon Ticonderoga under the brand name Prang.
+The paint we use in our workshops is a professional grade liquid tempera manufactured by Dixon Ticonderoga under the brand name Prang.
 This has been reformulated, and we no longer recommend this brand.
-The ones we suggest now are: Blick Premium Grade Tempera or RAS Tempera (Jerry's Artarama).
+The ones we suggest now are: Blick Premium Grade Tempera, RAS Tempera (Jerry's Artarama) or Saxe Paints.
 We suggest the 16 oz sizes.
 Below you’ll find the colors we use and mixing instructions for the specialty colors.
 Here's a link to Uline for the jars we use to hold the paints.
 (Either 3 or 4 oz are ok).
 And here's a link on Michaels Art Supplies to a cool plastic case for holding the jars from Uline.

 See mixing instructions & recipes below.